Skip to main content

 • How many hours the employee worked in the given period

 Let’s say the job is based in an office and pays £45,000 full-time.
-Now, let’s say a typical working week is 30 hours in your company; multiply 30 by 52 (weeks in the year) to get total hours worked in a full-time role: 1,560 hours per year.
-Divide the annual salary by the number of hours to get the hourly rate: £28.85.
+Now, let’s say a typical working week is 30 hours in your company.
+Multiply 30 by 52 (weeks in the year) to get the total hours worked in a full-time role: 1,560 hours per year.
+Divide the annual salary by the number of hours to get the hourly rate (or calculate the rate per day if needed).
+In this case: £28.85.

 Now, you can multiply the hourly rate by the actual number of hours worked by the employee.
 So, if the employee only works 15 hours a week, you multiply £28.85 by 15, meaning their weekly pro-rata wage is £432.75, or their annual pro-rata salary is £22,503.